neondatabase/website/content/docs/guides/railway.md

 ### Creating a new Railway project

 Log in to your Railway account and navigate to the dashboard.
-Click on the `New Project` button and select the `Deploy from Github repo` option.
+Click on the `New Project` button and select the `Deploy from GitHub repo` option.
 Pick the repository you created above, which sets off a Railway deployment.

 Railway automatically figures out the type of application you're deploying and sets up the necessary build and start commands.
 However, we still need to add the `DATABASE_URL` environment variable to connect to our Neon database.